JuliaIO/HDF5.jl/doc/hdf5.md

   </tr>
 </table>

 This produces an object of type `PlainHDF5File`, a subtype of the abstract type `HDF5File`.
 The subtypes of `HDF5File` are used in method dispatch to enforce any file-type-specific formatting.
-"Plain" files have no additional formatting.
+"Plain" files have no elements (groups, datasets, or attributes) that are not explicitly created by the user.

-Similarly, you close the file using `close`:
+When you're finished with a file, you should close it:

 ```julia
 close(fid)
 ```

 Closing a file also closes any other open objects (e.g., datasets, groups) in that file.
+In general, you need to close an HDF5 file to "release" it for use by other applications.

 Opening and closing objects
 ---------------------------